microsoft/alguidelines/content/NAVPatterns/1-patterns/easy-update-of-setup-or-supplementary-information/index.md

 title = "Easy Update Of Setup Or Supplementary Information" weight = 520
 +++
-_by Anders Larsen at Microsoft Development Center Copenhagen_
+_Originally by Anders Larsen at Microsoft Development Center Copenhagen_

 ## Abstract